Oughie/nixos-config/README.md

 The list of additionally installed package can be viewed [here](nixos/modules/packages.nix).

 > [!WARNING]
-> The locale, keyboard layout as well as some keybindings are configured for German use cases.
+> This configuration is intended for personal use.
-> You may have to adjust them accordingly.
+> The locale, drivers as well as other things may need to be adjusted for personal preferences.

 ## Installation